 Shown below are two guided reading groups schedules that I’ve used in my classroom.
 The schedule on the left is an option for teachers with a shorter reading blocks (1 hour or less).
 The schedule to the right is for teachers with a longer reading block.
 I prefer the schedule to the right, because I can meet with three groups a day.
 However, many of us don’t work with our ideal schedule, so we have to adapt and do the best we can with what we’re given.
 You can download the editable schedules here or the Google Drive version here.

 When you have students reading multiple years below grade level, it is essential to diagnose what is creating the difficulty for these students.
+This should be done before planning your guided reading groups.
 Yes, students should receive RTI or MTSS services, but that’s a different post.

 I almost always start with a phonics screener to discover any phonetic gaps.
 The majority of the time, you’ll find that these students have a need for phonics instruction.
 You can use this screener for that assessment.
 In addition, be sure to check each student’s mastery of sight words to see if that could be contributing to their difficulty in reading.
 I use students’ results from sight word screener to assign each student five sight words a week.